 You may have seen singer Demi Lovato in the headlines recently after an interview with CBS Sunday Morning.
-In this interview Demi Lovato candidly referred to herself as “California sober.”
-This has caused quite the stir within recovery communities, with some going as far as invalidating her recovery and claiming that she is threatening the lives of others.
+In this interview Demi Lovato candidly referred to themselves as “California sober.”
+This has caused quite the stir within recovery communities, with some going as far as invalidating their recovery and claiming that they are threatening the lives of others.

 So, what is “Cali sober” and why is the recovery community getting so fired up about it?